 Grief and loss, and how to process them

 Grief is a natural response to loss and usually features a number of stages.
 These stages consist of denial, where we try to convince ourselves that this loss has not occurred, anger, where we look for someone or something to blame, bargaining, where we think “what if this hadn’t happened”, and depression, where we experience low moods and sadness.
 Finally, we experience acceptance, which brings hope.
 It should be noted that these steps aren’t always chronological, and it’s common for people to go between these phases as their circumstances change.

-Here are some things you can do to process properly and mourn any losses you’ve experienced as a result of COVID-19:
+Here are some things you can do to process properly and mourn any loneliness, grief & loss, you’ve experienced in the time of COVID-19:

 1. Acknowledge how you feel